CANCER SUPPORTIVE CARE

 • Facial expression (e.g. the pet's head hangs low, sad expression, squinted eyes)

-• Reaction to touch (e.g. the pet cries, growls, bites, or attempts to run away when touched in an affected area)
+• Reaction to touch (e.g. the pet cries, growls, or attempts to run away when touched in an affected area)

 • Respiration (e.g. increased breathing)